If you want to transfer a balance from a high-interest credit card to another card with no or lower interest, a balance transfer check can help.

 How do balance transfer checks work?

-A balance transfer check looks similar to any other check, but the difference lies in how it can be used.
+A balance transfer check looks like any other check, but the difference lies in how it can be used.
 When you write out a balance transfer check, you’re using it specifically to pay off another credit card balance.

 - Say you owe $5,000 to American Express and you receive a balance transfer check in the mail from Citi.